HomeTriviaFood & CultureIce Cream

 ✗ FALSE

-National Ice Cream Day is the third Sunday in July, but it's a presidential proclamation, not a federal holiday; it's still widely celebrated.
+National Ice Cream Day is a presidential proclamation, not a federal holiday, so it isn't an official national holiday.

 32.